Knut Borge

 Knut Conrad Borge (2 September 1949 – 9 April 2017) was a Norwegian journalist and entertainer.

 Borge came from Bærum, and took upper secondary education with emphasis on economic subjects at Nadderud Upper Secondary School.
 He became a freelancer for the Norwegian Broadcasting Corporation in 1973.

 Among his shows were Borgulfsen, with Torkjell Berulfsen from 1984 to 1997, and Swing&Sweet, with Leif "Smoke Rings" Anderson from 1986 to 1999.
 He hosted the Spellemannprisen show several times.

 From 2004 onward, he hosted a relaunch of the classical quiz show 20 spørsmål, which attained up to more than a million viewers.
 He worked as a jazz columnist and journalist for Verdens Gang from 1979-89, and for Dagens Næringsliv from 1990-95.
 His books include Det største siden Svartedauen from 1986, and Kjære Skrythals from 1994 (with Tore Skoglund).

+Borge died on 9 April 2017, aged 67.

 Awards

 Borge was awarded the Molderosen at the Moldejazz festival in 1982.

-Borge was awarded the Lytterprisen from Riksmålsforbundet in 1996.
+He was awarded the Lytterprisen from Riksmålsforbundet in 1996.